centau/ecr/tut/crashcourse.md

 `removing` is fired *before* the component is removed, so you can still retrieve it if needed.

-You *cannot* add or remove components for entities in these listeners.
+You *cannot* add or remove components from entities in these listeners.

 ## Observers